2021 Oxford High School shooting: Search on December 3–4

 After charges were announced against Crumbley's parents Jennifer and James, an alert was issued hours later by state authorities, as the Crumbleys had left the Oxford Township area and not returned as expected to meet with their attorneys and turn themselves in.
 The Oakland County Sheriff's Office said the Federal Bureau of Investigation (FBI), the U.S. Marshals Service, and the Oakland County Fugitive Apprehension Team were searching for the parents; the FBI said they were not involved at the time.

 Shortly after, the Crumbleys' attorneys told the Detroit Free Press that their clients did not flee but rather left town for their own safety and would return to be arraigned.
 However, both parents missed their 4:00 p.m. arraignment and remained at large.
 Undersheriff McCabe told CNN that the attorneys had not talked with the parents after attempting to reach them by phone and text without success.
 CNN reported that Jennifer and James had withdrawn $4,000 from an ATM in Rochester Hills on December 3 and that they had turned off their cell phones.
 Late on December 3, the U.S. Marshals released wanted posters for Jennifer and James and also announced rewards of up to $10,000 for information leading to their arrests.

 At around 11:05 p.m. on December 3, police received a tip from a business owner who found the Crumbleys' vehicle in his parking lot in Detroit, about 40 mi from Oxford.
 The man also said he saw Jennifer Crumbley, who fled upon being spotted.
 Police responded to the scene about 20 minutes later and established a perimeter in the area.
 At around 2:00 a.m. on December 4, police took the couple into custody after finding them in a first-floor room at a nearby commercial building.
 In a press conference on December 4, the Oakland County Sheriff reported that a person had assisted the parents in entering the building, that additional charges may be filed against them in relation to their fleeing, and that there would also be charges brought against the person who had helped them.
 He also said that the Crumbleys were unarmed and very distressed during the arrests, and that there was no indication they had planned to surrender.

-The person believed to have assisted the Crumbleys identified himself, through his attorney, as an Oakland County resident who operated a business inside the building.
-He claimed to not have been aware that the couple was wanted by authorities at the time he allowed them to stay in his workspace.
-However, he declined to elaborate on the nature of his association with them.
+The person believed to have assisted the Crumbleys identified himself through his attorney as an Oakland County resident who operated a business in the building.
+He claimed not to have been aware that the couple was wanted by authorities at the time he allowed them to stay in his workspace, but declined to elaborate on the nature of his association with them.
 He was questioned by authorities, who described him as being cooperative.
 Police conducted a search on his home in Troy and seized several digital devices.